qts-cloud/actions/release/README.md

 3. Navigate to the "Deploy keys" section and click on "Add deploy key".
 Provide a title, paste the public key (`id_ed25519.pub` content), and ensure "Allow write access" is checked.
 Then, click "Add key".

 4. Navigate to the "Secrets" section and click on "New repository secret".
-Name the secret (e.g., `COMMIT_KEY`) and paste the private key (`id_ed25519` content) as the value.
+Name the secret (e.g., `DEPLOY_KEY`) and paste the private key (`id_ed25519` content) as the value.
 5. Ensure the `ssh-key` input uses the correct secret name.

 ### Inputs